x

 A storm surge warning is in effect for:

-• Florida west coast from Flamingo northward to Yankeetown, including Charlotte Harbor and Tampa Bay
+• Florida west coast from Bonita Beach northward to Middle of Longboat Key, including Charlotte Harbor

-• Sebastian Inlet Florida to Altamaha Sound Georgia, including the St. Johns River
+• Sebastian Inlet Florida to Altamaha Sound Georgia, including the

-Rainfall from Milton is expected to range between 5-12 inches with localized totals up to 18 inches across portions of the Florida Peninsula and the Keys through Wednesday night.
+Rainfall from Milton was expected to range between 5-12 inches with localized totals up to 18 inches across portions of the Florida Peninsula and the Keys through Wednesday night.
 That rainfall will bring risks of flash, urban and areal flooding along with minor to moderate river flooding, according to NHC.

 Our 10 Tampa Bay Weather team will continue to monitor any development and keep you informed, prepared and connected through the rest of hurricane season.